nedal-network/php-calendar/README.md

 # Installation via Composer
 You can now install this class via composer.

-	$ composer require benhall14/php-calendar
+	$ composer require nedal-network/php-calendar

 **Remember** to add the composer autoloader before using the class and use the correct namespace.

 	require 'vendor/autoload.php';

-	use benhall14\phpCalendar\Calendar as Calendar;
+	use NedalNetwork\phpCalendar\Calendar as Calendar;

 # Usage
 Please make sure you have added the required classes.